-Polyneuropathy is a generalized disease of the peripheral nerves due to damage to the axon and/or myelin sheath.
+Polyneuropathy is a generalised disease of the peripheral nerves due to damage to the axon and/or the myelin sheath.
 Estimates on the prevalence in the general population range from 1% to 7%.[1]Italian General Practitioner Study Group (IGPSG).
 Chronic symmetric symptomatic polyneuropathy in the elderly: a field screening investigation in two Italian regions.
 I. Prevalence and general characteristics of the sample.
 Neurology.
 1995;45:1832-1836.

 http://www.ncbi.nlm.nih.gov/pubmed/7477977?tool=bestpractice.com